 The frosting will develop a crust, but it won’t set all the way through.
 You should be able to wrap the bars without the frosting smearing though!

 More Recipes You Might Like

 Let’s bake together!
 I’ll be walking you through all the steps in my written recipe and video below!
 If you try this recipe, be sure to tag me on Instagram, and you can also find me on YouTube and Facebook

 Sugar Cookie Bars

-- Spread batter evenly into prepared pan and bake on 350F (175C) for 25-30 minutes or until center is set and edges are beginning to turn light golden brown..
-Allow cookie bars to cool completely in pan before covering with frosting.
+- Spread batter evenly into prepared baking pan and bake on 350F (175C) for 25-30 minutes or until center is set and edges are beginning to turn light golden brown.
+Allow to cool completely before covering with frosting.

-- Stir in vanilla extract and salt, stir until well-combined.
+- Add vanilla extract and salt and stir until combined.

 - Spread frosting evenly over completely cooled cookie bars and add sprinkles on top if desired.
 Slice and serve.
 Note that frosting will crust slightly on top but will not solidify all the way through.

 FrostingI originally published this recipe with a buttercream frosting, which I found to be a bit too sweet and have since replaced with the cream cheese version listed in the recipe.
 However, if you’d like to make the original icing, simply omit the cream cheese and use ¾ cup (170g) of softened butter instead.

 CornstarchCornstarch is used to help encourage the frosting to crust on the surface.
 Please note that the frosting will not solidify all the way through and stays soft beneath the surface, much like classic buttercream frosting.